solo-io/gloo/docs/content/guides/traffic_management/destination_types/grpc_to_rest_advanced/_index.md

 ## Prereqs

-- Gloo installed with version 1.5.0-beta19 or later.
+- Gloo Edge installed with version 1.5.0-beta19 or later.
 - Protoc installed (guide tested with version 3.6.1)

 ## Deploy the demo gRPC bookstore